-Home » PowerShell » PowerShell – Running scripts is disabled on this system [Fix]
+Home » PowerShell » Use SetExecutionPolicy to Fix Running Scripts is Disabled on this System

 running scripts is disabled on this system